Dave Ramsey Budget Percentages

 You can put away some money for emergencies like getting laid off, towards investment, early retirement, or other saving goals.

-I keep an eye on food expenses every month so that it doesn’t get out of control.
-Food can be broken down into two main categories: grocery shopping and eating out.
+I keep an eye on food expenses every month, so it doesn’t get out of control.
+Food can be divided into two main categories: grocery shopping and eating out.

-Consider meal prepping if you find unable to stay within the suggested range to minimize the cost of dining out.
+Consider meal prepping if you cannot stay within the suggested range to minimize the cost of dining out.
 Learn more about how to save massive money on groceries here.

 New budgeters often overlook this category.
 This category includes all the necessary expenses in your budget, including cable, electricity, gas, cell phone plan, and internet.